10:30 am Sunday Worship

 They all say he’s not Messiah.
 This should show you that whatever they say, you kind of want to take the opposite position.
 They’re corrupt hypocrites.
 They’re blinded by pride.
 They’re motivated by greed and envy.
 Why side with them against John, a true prophet?
 And why side with them against Jesus, who is the true Messiah, the Savior of the world, the savior of our souls?
 To deny him is to go down with these hypocrites, down to the bottom of the lake of fire.

-I’m going to do everything these false shepherds failed to do.
-I’m going to seek the lost.
+I’m gonna do everything these false shepherds failed to do.
+I’m gonna seek the lost.
 I’ll bring back the strayed, I’ll bind up the injured, I’ll strengthen the weak, the fat and the strong I’ll destroy, but I will feed them in justice.
-And he goes on and he says, all this he’s going to do all this righteous shepherding, all this kind, tender, strong, straightforward truth telling, shepherding.
+And he goes on and he says, all this he’s going to do, all this righteous shepherding, all this kind, tender, strong, straightforward truth telling, shepherding, God will do, Ezekiel 34:22 and following.

 Now as we draw this to a close, I’d like to take a moment and draw out maybe some implications of this section of Scripture so you can know how to apply this for yourself and so you can also help others apply this as well.
 I want to bring us full circle back to what we noted at the beginning of the sermon, something Jesus said in the Sermon on the Mount.
 He said in Matthew 7:15, “Beware of false prophets,” false teachers, false shepherds.
 They come to you in sheep’s clothing.
 They claim to be expositors.
 They claim to be Bible teachers.
 They claim to be pastors.
 They claim to be evangelicals.
 And on paper, it’s what it looks like.